Inés of My Soul: Dramatic structure

 This work is based on documented, historical facts.
 But the author takes many liberties in depicting several historical facts, allowing her to add fictional twists.
 Allende lures the reader into the story with her rich and romantic language describing the book's universe.

 Characters

 Allende shows Mrs. Inés as a woman with extreme courage, doing everything for the man she loves, but without shelving her purposes of honor and the anxieties to conquer new lands.

 In the book, Isabel Allende gives the reader a glimpse of the hardships of the first conquistadores of the Realm of Chile and their constant mistreatment of the Mapuche people.
 She also describes the battles between the Mapuche and the Spaniards.

 Other characters of the novel are Pedro of Valdivia, Rodrigo of Quiroga, Francisco of Aguirre, Juan of Málaga, Marina Ortiz of Gaete, Juan Gómez and his wife Cecilia, Catalina (a native servant and the best friend of the leading character) and Felipe (Lautaro), who at the beginning is a servant of Pedro of Valdivia but afterwards escapes with the Mapuche.

 Television series

-Allende's novel has been adapted as a Spanish-Chilean television series in 2020.
+On Friday, July 31, 2020, Amazon Prime Video premiered the television series Inés del alma mía, an adaptation of Isabel Allende's novel starring Elena Rivera and Eduardo Noriega.